damonf/travelling-salesman-plotter/docs/README.md

 ```
 This will generate three files:

-- _adjacency_matrix_ - a matrix of distances between the points in the problem
+- _graph.txt_ - an adjacency matrix of distances between the points in the problem
 - _problem.txt_ - the coordinates of the points in the problem
 - _problem.png_ - the problem plotted graphically